yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 ---
 layout: post
-title: the one with research data management
+title: The One with Research Data Management
 date: 2024-04-13 09:01:00
 description: Dude, where is my data?
 tags: data